Rashidieh: Post-Civil War (since 1990)

 On 14 June 1990 fierce fighting broke out in the Rashidieh Camp between two factions of the Abu Nidal Organization.
 The clashes lasted two days with three killed and 15 wounded.
 Amongst the dead was the leader of the Abu Nidal loyalists in the Camp.
 His followers evacuated to Ain al-Hilwa Camp.

 An Israeli air strike on Rashidieh, 24 October 1990, caused 5 casualties and destroyed a school.

 Following the end of the war in March 1991 based on the Taif Agreement, units of the Lebanese Army deployed along the coastal highway and around the Palestinian refugee camps of Tyre.

 By the end of the 1990s, the Coalition of Fatah with the Palestinian Liberation Front (PLF), Palestinian Popular Struggle Front (PPSF), and the Palestinian People's Party (PPP) in Lebanon was headed by Sultan Abu al-'Aynayn, who resided in Rashidieh.
 In 1999, he was sentenced to death in absentia by the Lebanese authorities for inciting armed rebellion and damaging the property of the Lebanese state.

 At the time of Israel's invasion in the July 2006 Lebanon War, the camp had about 18,000 residents.
 Reportedly, more than 1,000 Lebanese fled their homes to seek shelter in Rashidieh during the Israeli bombardments of Southern Lebanon:"It's kind of an irony really.
 It's almost a joke what's going on," said Ibrahim al-Ali, a 26-year-old Palestinian social worker in the camp.
 "The irony is that refugees are accepting citizens from their own country."However, on 8 August 2006, the area of Rashidieh was hit by Israeli attack as well.

 In May 2020, clashes in Rashidieh left one person dead and five others injured.

-On 14 May 2021, shortly after the beginning of the 2021 Israel–Palestine crisis, the Lebanese Army issued a statement saying that they had found three rockets in the Rashidieh area, but that the discovery was not linked to the launch of a number of rockets - apparently Soviet-era short-range Grad projectiles - from the nearby coastal area belonging to the Qlaileh village a day earlier.
+On 14 May 2021, shortly after the beginning of the 2021 Israel–Palestine crisis, the Lebanese Army issued a statement saying that they had found three rockets in the Rashidieh area, but that the discovery was not linked to the launch of a number of rockets – apparently Soviet-era short-range Grad projectiles – from the nearby coastal area belonging to the Al-Qlailah village a day earlier.

+Demographics

+In 2014 Christians made up 99.79% of registered voters in Ar-Rashidiyah.
+99.37% of the voters were Armenians.